rubyonjets/jets-docs/_docs/docker/stages.md

 order: 2
 ---

 Jets uses a multi-stage Docker build process.
 This keeps the final image size small for deployment.
-You have the ability to "inject" code right into the Dockerfile at various stages.
+You also have the ability to "inject" code right into the Dockerfile at various stages.

 Here's a simplified example Dockerfile to help explain.